 Application of six sigma methodology –

-This powerful methodology successfully used across big organizations like Motorola, GE as well as in mid-size or small organizations.
+This powerful methodology is successfully used across big organizations like Motorola, and GE as well as in mid-size or small organizations.
 After its first application at Motorola in the late 1980s, other international organizations also recorded a high number of savings after applying six sigma.

-Johnson and Johnson with $600 million of reported savings, Texas instruments recorded savings of $500 million, Sony, Boeing, Allied signal has also achieved a large percentage of waste reduction and recorded a high amount of savings. check out the six sigma cost and savings in different companies.
+Johnson and Johnson with $600 million of reported savings, Texas instruments recorded savings of $500 million, Sony, Boeing, and Allied signal has also achieved a large percentage of waste reduction and recorded a high amount of savings. check out the six sigma cost and savings in different companies.

 Earlier there was a myth about Six Sigma that this methodology was only useful in Manufacturing but when the construction company also implemented this successfully then this myth permanently broke down.

 Its primary functions are products must be delivered to the right clients at right time simultaneously preserving the products throughout the supply chain cycle.
-Six Sigma helps achieve this effectively by constantly focusing on product quality and guarantee delivery deadlines.
+Six Sigma helps achieve this effectively by constantly focusing on product quality and guaranteeing delivery deadlines.

 Challenges of six sigma methodology–

 Six Sigma is not without its own challenges.
 As an expansive method that requires a commitment to continuous improvement, six sigma is often viewed as an expensive or unnecessary process, especially for small or mid-sized organizations.

 There are some obstacles and challenges that often stand in the way of positive results from six sigma. let’s have a look at that.